Yaregaldt/Daily-Note-Taker/README.md

 ## License

-This project is licensed under GNU
+This project is license under GNU

 ## Contributing